-Fascinated by the technique of scriptwriting as a form of professional writing during my final Masters, I dipped my toes in the water and finally found my feet as a scriptwriter by writing what I know…
+Fascinated by the technique of scriptwriting as a form of professional writing during my final Masters, I dipped my toes in the water and finally found my feet as a scriptwriter by writing what I like and know…

 This is a feature based on my second novel.
 Started during the lockdown in November 2020 as part of the #NaNoWriMo group writing event.

 The book is now being adapted into a script…think Coccoon meets Ready Player One!

 On the brink of losing everything, a forgotten 40-year-old augmented reality game provides the answer to a generation forced into poverty.
 The only thing that stands in their way is an ambitious programmer and a greedy pharmaceutical company who threaten to close the games’ profitable loophole.

 DEALING WITH IT…